ioccc-src/winner/tmp/README.md

    content file (i.e., content that is created by some tool) MUST be listed in the [missing_manifest.numbers](missing_manifest.numbers) file and MUST NOT listed in the  [manifest.numbers](manifest.numbers) file.

+6. prog:

+   This field indicates if the file main program.
+This filed is one of:

+   main		The main source code to display. alt		The alternative source code. orig		The original version of the source code (may be the same as main). null		Not a primary, nor alternative, nor original source code file.

+7. filetype:

+   The type of file.

 8. winners_show: